Financial Review: Colfax (NASDAQ:CFX) & Gorman-Rupp (NYSE:GRC)

-Colfax (NASDAQ:CFX – Get Rating) and Gorman-Rupp (NYSE:GRC – Get Rating) are both industrial products companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their analyst recommendations, dividends, earnings, profitability, valuation, institutional ownership and risk.
+Colfax (NASDAQ:CFX – Get Rating) and Gorman-Rupp (NYSE:GRC – Get Rating) are both industrial products companies, but which is the better stock?
+We will compare the two companies based on the strength of their valuation, earnings, analyst recommendations, institutional ownership, dividends, profitability and risk.

 Profitability